 4. Check for Fukuoka Travel Deals

-If you need to book tours, get discounts on attraction tickets, or buy travel-related vouchers, then you can do so through Klook, Get Your Guide, or KKday.
-There are many of these online travel marketplaces but these are three of the biggest and most reliable.
+If you need to book tours, get discounts on attraction tickets, or buy travel-related vouchers, then you can do so through Klook or Get Your Guide.
+There are many of these online travel marketplaces but these are two of the biggest and most reliable.

 5. Get Travel Insurance